brina-dev/brina-dev/README.md

 -  Hi, I’m @brina-dev
 -  I’m interested in be a back end developer
--  I’m currently learning ...
+-  I’m currently learning C language and in predict java
--  I’m looking to collaborate on ...
--  How to reach me ...
+-  How to reach me sabrina.lima98760@gmail.com
 -  Pronouns: She/her

 <!---